SCSU Player Tosses Perfect Game, 28th in NCAA Division II History - NewsBreak

 SCSU Player Tosses Perfect Game, 28th in NCAA Division II History

 ABERDEEN -- A St. Cloud State University pitcher had a perfect outing on Thursday.
-Redshirt freshman Luke Tupy tossed a perfect game in a 3 - 0 win over Northern...1037theloon.com
+Redshirt freshman Luke Tupy tossed a perfect game in a 3 - 0 win over Northern...wjon.com

 ABERDEEN -- A St. Cloud State University pitcher had a perfect outing on Thursday.
-Redshirt freshman Luke Tupy tossed a perfect game in a 3 - 0 win over Northern...1037theloon.com
+Redshirt freshman Luke Tupy tossed a perfect game in a 3 - 0 win over Northern...wjon.com

 Comments / 0